Qumulo/docs/administrator-guide/node-addition-replacement/replacing-nodes-transparent-platform-refresh.md

 1. Initiate the next node replacement step.

-## Viewing, Editing, and Cancelling the Node Replacement Plan
+## Viewing, Editing, and Canceling the Node Replacement Plan

 * To view the current node replacement plan, use the `qq replace_nodes get_plan` command.